 Staff had talked with some people and their relatives to develop their 'life stories' to understand about people's past lives and interests.
-This helped staff gain an understanding of the person's background and what was important to them so staff could talk to people about things that interested them.
+This helped staff gain an understanding of the person's background and what was important to them.
+This enabled staff to talk to people about things that interested them.